w3f/Grant-Milestone-Delivery/evaluations/web3go_2_jkl.md

 Some issues need review, and may require choosing a different dependency.
 ```
-3. You are not using automated tests in your code.
-Consider improving on this:
+1. You are not using automated tests in your code.
+Consider improving on this.
+What you are doing is manual tests.
+In the original application, you are not stating if the tests should be made automated or manual, so I will accept the delivery from my side.
+In the future, consider using automated testing tools such as [Cypress](https://www.cypress.io/).
+If you are not familiar with automated tests, please read this [article](https://www.browserstack.com/guide/manual-vs-automated-testing-differences) that goes over the benefits of automated testing.
+Your current testing guide explains how to run a single e2e test, that can be automated.
 ```
 No tests found, exiting with code 1
 Run with `--passWithNoTests` to exit with code 0